 The marketplace for speakers is vast; they come in all shapes and sizes to cater to all needs.
 Here we break down our favourites into a home studio, small and large systems.
 However, a speaker’s intended use is not set in stone.
 DJs may find that several different types and sizes fulfil their audio requirements, so they want to prioritise factors other than category, such as style, portability or accessories, when making their choice.

 The speakers must be positioned close to you (near-field) and preferably at ear level for you to get the best results from them.
-If you also intend to use these speakers as a producer, you may want to consider lightly sound treating your room with wall baffles to soak up stray frequencies and stop unwanted bass amplification.
+Especially if you also intend to use these speakers as a producer, you may want to consider lightly sound-treating your room with acoustic treatment to soak up stray frequencies and stop unwanted bass amplification.

-Here are our tried and true studio monitors, all of which will adequately fill a moderate space or even cater for a gathering in a small-sized venue.
+Here are our picks for tried-and-true studio monitors, all of which will adequately fill a moderate space or even cater to a gathering in a small venue.

 Pioneer DJ DM-50BT – £229.00/ 7.4KG (pair)

 These lively speakers are technically active but have an active-passive relationship, also known as a master-slave relationship.
 In this instance, the left speaker is the master.
 It has the power supply, the on/off switch, and most inputs and outputs (I/O).
 The right speaker mirrors everything from the master with the right side of the stereo image instead of the left.
-One speaker plugs into a power outlet and your DJ equipment whilst the other simply plugs into the master with bell wire.
+One speaker plugs into a power outlet and your DJ equipment whilst the other simply plugs into the master.

 They have a clean, modern, angular design with minimal interaction at the front.
 There’s just a volume knob, a Bluetooth discoverability button and an eighth-inch headphone jack which cuts out audio immediately if engaged, a feature more valuable to producers wanting quick, A-B comparisons between headphones and speaker sound.